 2014 NEW Technique: 5 minutes quick tests for OBD2 codes by just using the DLC pin terminals of your vehicle!
 This is top mechanic secret!

 Feel free to check this website regularly (bookmark it now) so you can get the latest updates for any OBD1 or OBD2 free check engine light tips.

-If you want email assistance to get common fixes, wiring diagrams and pictures to help you completely understand your check engine light codes and fix it with guaranteed service, please click this website link below:
+If you want UNLIMITED email assistance to get common fixes, any 1983-2012 wiring diagrams and pictures to help you completely understand your check engine light codes and fix it with guaranteed service, please click this website link below:

 Your best online resource for fixing any vehicle problems since 2000!
-Email assistance by licensed mechanics serving you 7 days a week at your pace.
-Service is one on one and no fix is given until they verified that you understand the process.
-A one time lifetime membership and the only service that gives you 90 days guaranty or your money back!
+Unlimited 1983-2012 wiring diagrams and email assistance by licensed mechanics serving you 7 days a week at your own pace.
+Service is ONE on ONE and no fix is given until they verified that you understand the process.
+A ONE TIME lifetime membership and the only service that gives you 90 days guaranty or your money back!

 Check Engine Light Catalytic Converter Tip: